jeanimal/heuristica/README.md

 * Predict with weights: Multiplies cues by cue weights to produce predictions, plus takes care of corner cases.

 ## Heuristics
-* [Take The Best](http://en.wikipedia.org/wiki/Take-the-best_heuristic): Sorts cues in order of cue validity, making a decision based on the first cue that discriminates (has differing values on the two objects).
+* ttbModel: An implementation of [Take The Best](http://en.wikipedia.org/wiki/Take-the-best_heuristic).
+It sorts cues in order of cue validity, making a decision based on the first cue that discriminates (has differing values on the two objects).
-* DawesModel: a.k.a.
+* dawesModel: a.k.a.
 Dawes' Rule, which uses weights of +1 or -1 only.
 That is, it is a version of a [unit-weighted linear model](http://en.wikipedia.org/wiki/Unit-weighted_regression).
 (Excpetion: A cue with no variance-- every value is the same-- gets a weight of 0.)
 This was named after psychologist Robyn Dawes-- see citation below.
-* FranklinModel: A cue-validity-weighted linear model.
+* franklinModel: A cue-validity-weighted linear model.
 This was named after Ben Franklin, who described a method like this.
-* RegModel: A wrapper around R's lm to make it easier to use for multiple simulations.
+* regModel: A wrapper around R's lm to make it easier to use for multiple simulations.
 It generates a regression formula for you based on the matrix and column indices you give it.
+* regNoIModel: Same as RegModel but with no intercept.
+Out-of-sample accuracy will usually be higher for a regression _without_ an intercept for tasks where the goal is rank order, as in two-alternative choice tasks.
+That's because the intercept has no effect on the ranking, but estimating its value uses up a degree of freedom.

 ## Citations